Keyboard shortcuts

 A scan is a snapshot of a root directory at a specific point in time.

-Each scan records metadata about:
+Each scan records:

-• The time the scan was performed
+• The time the scan was started and ended

 • Whether hashing and validation were enabled

-Scans are always tied to a root via root_id, and are ordered chronologically by started_at.
+Scans are always tied to a root via root_id and are ordered chronologically by started_at.

 Item